getting care in the comfort of your home

 no worries about childcare while they’re away,

-no need to switch therapists if they move, and
+no need to switch therapists if someone moves, and

-no problem if the specialist happens to be far away.
+no problem if the therapist with the specialty that you need happens to be far away.

 But you may wonder, sure it's convenient, but does it work?

 Fortunately, there is good news on the research front.
 Researchers have shown that online therapy works as well as traditional face-to-face therapy.
 Studies have examined two factors: